rust-random/rand/README.md

 ### Rust version requirements

-The since version 0.5, Rand requires **Rustc version 1.22 or greater**.
+Since version 0.5, Rand requires **Rustc version 1.22 or greater**.
 Rand 0.4 and 0.3 (since approx. June 2017) require Rustc version 1.15 or
 greater.
 Subsets of the Rand code may work with older Rust versions, but this is not supported.